 What are the unmet needs in your current situation?
 Are you just wanting to explore a variety of options and seeking information and guidance to sort out next steps?
 Or are you in crisis right now and seeking respite overnight care?
 The clearer you can be about your needs, fears and expectations, the more likely you will be to find the right doula match.

 Lifespan Doula Association can help you find a doula.
 Check out our Doula Caregiver Directory.
-Since the Directory is lightly populated at this point in our new organization, feel free to contact us if you would like our help, at support@LifespanDoulas.com.
+(Our Directory is lightly populated at this point in our relatively new organization, but we can reach the doulas through our Facebook pages.
+Feel free to contact us if you would like our help in locating someone, at support@LifespanDoulas.com.